-Sales Tax
+• Sales Tax

-Sales tax revenue will be Uused to fund the recurring operations of the General Fund, and the transportation improvements and economic development activities of the RRTEDC (Type B) fund, and one-time capital requirements in the General Self Finance Construction Fund.
+Sales tax revenue will be used to fund the recurring operations of the General Fund, the transportation improvements and economic development activities of the RRTEDC (Type B) fund, and one-time capital requirements in the General Self Finance Construction Fund.
 Sales tax revenue fluctuates due to changes in economic conditions and will be closely monitored to ensure the needs of the City are met.

 The City's goal is to have balanced and reliable on-going revenues for its General Fund operations without over-reliance on any single sales tax provider.
 Therefore, Dell sales tax receipts, net of rebate, are not to exceed 20% of budgeted sales tax revenues in the General Fund.
-Any funds in excess of expected or realized sales tax in excess of 20% will be budgeted and deposited in When financially feasible, a transfer from the General Self Finance Construction Fund for sales tax will be budgeted to fund pay-as-you-go one time capital expenditures or projects.
+Any funds in excess of expected or realized sales tax in excess of 20% will be budgeted and deposited in the General Self Finance Construction Fund for payas-you-go one time capital expenditures or projects.

-User Fees and Charges
+• User Fees and Charges